fdmanana/couchfoo/README.md

 * Generate a nice UI or build another tool to consume the JSON output from couchfoo and generate the UI (could be an HeatMap for example)

-* Add more useful BTree statistics, examples: maximum and minimum number of values per kv_node and kp_node, maximum file offset distance between consecutive levels in the BTree, etc
+* Add more useful BTree statistics, examples: maximum file offset distance between consecutive levels in the BTree, etc

 # Usage